khrissianjoi/CA208/CASE3/ComputabilityAndComplexity/ComputabilityAndComplexity.md

 # Pushdown Automata, Context Free Grammars and Languages
 ## Non-deterministic PDA
+There is more than one possible _**course of action**_ given the same start state, current input symbol, current intem on the top of the stack.
+There exists atleast one computational path on which the input is accepted.
+## Deterministic PDA
+Each from-state, input tape reading symbol and top of the stack combination is unique.
+Only _**one possible course of action**_ given any applicable from-state, current input symbol and top of stack and only one possibly computational path for any string accepted by this PDA.

 # Turing Machines
+A Turing Machine, M, accepts a language L, iff M accepts all strings in L and rejects (i.e., fails to halt on) all strings not in L
+A language is Turing acceptable if and only if there is some Turing Machine that accepts it.

+A Turing Machine, M, is a quadruple (K, Σ,s, δ), where ▸ K is a finite set of states,
+▸ Σ is a finite set (the alphabet) containing #,
+▸ s ∈ K is the initial state;
+▸ δ is a (partial) function from K × Σ to K × (Σ ∪ {L,R}) (set of rules).

 # Lambda Calculus, Reducibility & Cellular Automata